AndrewT9/4createUserTable/README.md

 # 🛠 Usage

+Use Active/Inactive buttons to toggle user status.

 Click Add User to open the modal and create a new user.

-Use Active/Inactive buttons to toggle user status.

-Click Delete to remove a user.
+User mustn't duplicate.